lezer-parser/website/site/docs/guide/index.md

 be either tokens, in which case they directly match a piece of input text, or nonterminals, which match expressions made up of other terms.
-Both tokens and nonterminals are defined using similar syntax, but they are explicitly distinguished (tokens must appear in an `@tokens` block), and tokens are more limited in what they can match—for example, they can't contain arbitrary recursion.
+Both tokens and nonterminals are defined using similar syntax, but they are explicitly distinguished (tokens must appear in a `@tokens` block), and tokens are more limited in what they can match—for example, they can't contain arbitrary recursion.